hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 ### Conflict detection strategy

-Besu's conflict detection strategy uses a [Bonsai Tries](data-storage-formats.md#bonsai-tries) feature, the *accumulator*, that tracks addresses and slots touched or modified during a block's or transaction's execution.
+Besu's conflict detection strategy uses the *accumulator*, a [Bonsai Tries](data-storage-formats.md#bonsai-tries) feature that tracks addresses and slots touched or modified during a block's or transaction's execution.

 :::tip
-You can read more about Bonsai in [Consensys' Guide to Bonsai Tries](https://consensys.io/blog/bonsai-tries-guide).
+You can read more about Bonsai Tries in [Consensys' Guide to Bonsai Tries](https://consensys.io/blog/bonsai-tries-guide).
 :::

 If a slot, code, or anything else related to an account is modified, the Bonsai accumulator keeps track of this information.
-This strategy leverages Bonsai's storage benefits, only keeping track of state diffs block-to-block in Besu storage.
+This strategy leverages Bonsai's storage benefits, only keeping track of block-to-block state diffs in Besu storage.

 The following flowchart outlines how Besu detects conflicts and imports transactions into the block: